 Apps can help patients suffering from a serious condition.
 There are apps that licensed practitioners can use to diagnose or treat a disease, such as a glucose test system.
 Others actually control the operation or function of an implant or a wearable monitoring device.
 And some apps analyze patient-specific medical device data, such as a perinatal monitoring system.

-There’s real danger to a patient’s health if a bad actor can break into an app that controls an implant.
+There’s real danger to a patient’s health if a bad actor breaks into an app that controls an implant.
 But most attacks target their data.
 If apps aren’t protected properly, there’s a risk of sensitive data exfiltration.
 Hackers can also tamper with someone’s medical records.
 And they can attempt to steal the intellectual property of a healthcare institution itself.
 Finally, some of these apps also enable doctors and patients to communicate remotely.
 Bad actors can attempt a man-in-the-middle attack to intercept messages on these apps using their own malicious server.